 - For a class that meets three times per week, a student is allowed six absences.
-For a class that meets two times per week, a student is allowed four absences. - For a class that meets one time per week, a student is allowed two absences. - For an online or hybrid class, a student may be dropped after he/she fails to access the course web site and participate in an academically related activity for a twoweek period, and the professor deems the student to be failing.
+For a class that meets two times per week, a student is allowed four absences. - For a class that meets one time per week, a student is allowed two absences. - For an online or hybrid class, a student may be dropped after he/she fails to access the course web site and/or participate in the class for a two-week period, and the professor deems the student to be failing.